allegro/blog/_posts/2021-11-12-choose-your-skills.md

 Some of these will have a direct impact on your work, others will not.
-For example a description of your character in the context of building relationships with people will be interesting information and will certainly raise your awareness, but will not help us, in our challenge.
+For example a description of your character in the context of building relationships with people will be interesting information and will certainly raise your awareness, but will not help us in our challenge.
 Other talents that come out of the challenge may fit into the skill you are developing or show how you should develop it.

-Of course with these talents, the knowledge itself that you have a talent, does not immediately translate into skills, for example if you find out that you have a talent for standing on your head does not mean that you will immediately stand on your head.
-You have to develop this talent, and probably you are already doing similar things because you simply have a talent for it, and you enjoy it.
+Of course with these talents, the knowledge itself that you have a talent does not immediately translate into skills, for example finding out that you have a talent for standing on your head, it does not mean that you will immediately stand on your head.
+You have to develop this talent, and you probably are already doing similar things because you simply have a talent for it, and you enjoy it.
 So the Gallup test shows the things you should focus on.
 They are so generic that you can easily match them to your problems.